DyteParticipant | Dyte Docs

 DyteParticipant

-The participant object can be accessed from one of the participant lists
+object can be accessed from one of the participant lists present in the

 meeting.participants object.
 For example,